SparkleJKS/Vision-AI/SETUP_INSTRUCTIONS.md

   Use Node 18+ and ensure `node` and `npm` are on your PATH.

 - **Dev server not connecting to device**
   Ensure phone/emulator and computer are on the same Wi‑Fi (for wireless debugging) or use USB debugging.
 Check that no firewall is blocking the Metro port (default 8081).
+For emulator, run `adb reverse tcp:8081 tcp:8081` so the app can reach Metro on the host (this is done automatically by `npm run android:install-dev`).

+- **App crashes on startup / closes immediately on emulator**
+  1. Start Metro first: `npm run start` (or `npm run start:reset` if you suspect cache issues).
+  2. Run `npm run android:install-dev` — it forwards port 8081 and installs the app.
+  3. Launch the app from the emulator.
+If it still crashes, check `adb logcat` for native errors.
+Crashlytics is disabled in dev to avoid crash loops.

 - **Android native build: undefined C++ symbols or std::format / graphicsConversions errors**
   The project is pinned to **NDK 26.1.10909125**.
 Install it in **Android Studio → SDK Manager → SDK Tools** → "Show Package Details" → **NDK** → **26.1.10909125** → Apply.
 Ensure patches are applied: from `frontend/` run `npm install` (this runs `patch-package` and applies the React Native header patch).
 Then build again (e.g. `gradlew.bat installDevDebug` or `./gradlew installDevDebug`).
 Avoid `gradlew clean` before build unless necessary—it can cause longer rebuilds.